-What is the Significance of "350"?
+What's the significance of "350"?

 350.org is a grassroots, international environmental organization started by founded by author Bill McKibben with the goal of building a global grassroots movement to raise awareness about human-driven climate change.

 350.org takes its name from the research of Goddard Institute for Space Studies scientist James E. Hansen, who postulated that 350 parts-per-million (ppm) of CO2 in the atmosphere is a safe upper limit to avoid a climate tipping point.
-(Wikipedia) Why I Must Speak Out About Climate Change
+(Wikipedia)

 The basic science of global warming can be summarized in three simple statements, which embody two indisputable scientific facts and the inevitable conclusion that follows from them: